momori256/momori.dev/blog/building-a-lisp-like-language-from-scratch-in-rust.md

 }
 ```

-Again, the following test clarifies what is expected:
+Again, our expectations are clarified by the following test:

 ```rs
 #[test]